Think, Speak, Decide: Language-Augmented Multi-Agent Reinforcement Learning for Economic Decision-Making

-To address this challenge, we propose \textbf{LAMP} (\textbf{L}anguage‑\textbf{A}ugmented \textbf{M}ulti‑\textbf{A}gent \textbf{P}olicy Learning), which integrates LLM‑driven reasoning and reflection over both numerical observations and textual signals to support optimal decision‑making.
-LAMP follows a unified \textbf{Think–Speak–Decide} pipeline: (1) \textbf{Think}: Agents receive environment observations and generate both short‑term shock analysis and long‑term trend reasoning via an LLM.
-High‑reward reasoning trajectories are stored in an experience pool for retrieval in similar contexts.
+To address this, we propose \textbf{LAMP} (\textbf{L}anguage‑\textbf{A}ugmented \textbf{M}ulti‑\textbf{A}gent \textbf{P}olicy Learning), which integrates LLM‑driven reasoning and reflection over both numerical observations and textual signals to support optimal decision‑making.
+LAMP follows a unified \textbf{Think–Speak–Decide} pipeline: (1) \textbf{Think}: Agents receive environment observations and generate both short‑term shock analysis and long‑term trend reasoning.
+High‑reward reasoning trajectories are stored in an experience pool for retrieval.
 The long‑term reasoning is also passed to the Speak module to inform message generation.
 (2) \textbf{Speak}: Guided by the Think module, each agent formulates multiple candidate public messages.
 A lightweight attention‑based scorer selects one for broadcast.
 Other agents parse the message via the LLM, updating their beliefs, trust, and reflective states.
 These updated reflections are then passed to the Decide module.
 (3) \textbf{Decide}: The policy network integrates numerical observations, \textit{Think}’s reasoning outputs, and \textit{Speak}’s reflections into the RL policy.
 Under centralized training with a shared critic, agents learn strategies capable of processing reasoning and reflection signals to produce robust, language‑aware economic decisions.
-We evaluate LAMP in TaxAI: it outperforms MARL and LLM-only baselines with up to \textbf{63\%} higher returns and \textbf{55\%} better shock robustness.
-Its reasoning traces explain language-guided choices, aiding insight and policy.

-\textbf{Our contributions are threefold:} \begin{enumerate} \item \textbf{Framework}: We propose LAMP, a language‑augmented MARL framework that models the role of natural language in economic decision‑making, bringing it closer to real‑world contexts. \item \textbf{Mechanism}: We introduce the \textit{Think–Speak–Decide} pipeline, explicitly structuring how agents reason over trends, exchange and interpret strategic messages, and integrate these insights into policy optimization. \item \textbf{Empirical Results}: LAMP surpasses MARL and LLM‑only baselines in language‑guided decision performance, while providing interpretable reasoning trajectories for transparent policy analysis. \end{enumerate}
+We evaluate LAMP in TaxAI and show that it outperforms MARL and LLM-only baselines in both returns and shock robustness.
+Its reasoning traces explain language-guided choices, aiding insight and policy. \textbf{Our contributions are threefold:} \begin{enumerate} \item \textbf{Framework}: We propose LAMP, a language‑augmented MARL framework that models the role of natural language in economic decision‑making, bringing it closer to real‑world contexts. \item \textbf{Mechanism}: We introduce the \textit{Think–Speak–Decide} pipeline, explicitly structuring how agents reason over trends, exchange and interpret strategic messages, and integrate these insights into policy optimization. \item \textbf{Empirical Results}: LAMP surpasses MARL and LLM‑only baselines in language‑guided decision performance, while providing interpretable reasoning trajectories for transparent policy analysis. \end{enumerate}